 - The site addresses.

 - The parent company of the business at the site

 - Type of products made (apparel, footwear, home textile, accessories)

 - Worker numbers at each site (by category: less than 1000, 10001-5000, 5001-10,000, more than 10,000)

 Taking it further

-Check here all transparent international production locations at Open Apparel Registry: https://openapparel.org/
+Check out all transparent international production locations at Open Apparel Registry: https://openapparel.org/

-Ready for to dive deep?
-Have a look at Fashion Revolution’s ‘Fashion Transparency Index 2019’.
+Ready to dive deeper?
+Have a look at Fashion Revolution’s ‘Fashion Transparency Index 2021’.

-Do you want to know more or do you have questions for Rachel?
-Feel free to do that in the comments below.
-Do you see mistakes?
+Questions about this topic?
+Write them down in our comments below.
+Did you like this?
+Perhaps you will like our previous article ‘Rising Need for Ethical Behaviour and Sustainable Practices‘ Do you see mistakes?
 Let us know!
 Do you want to stay informed?
 Sign up for our Newsletter or social via Facebook and Instagram.